7 Inspiring Thai Restaurants in KL & PJ Where Flavours Speak

 Website | Menu | Reserve here

-Order the: Pu Nim Phad Phong Karree (soft shell crab yellow curry), Tod Pla Kraphung (fried fish with Thai aromatics), stir-fried kangkung, red ruby and steamed tapioca desserts
+Order the: Pu Nim Phad Phong Karree (soft shell crab yellow curry), Tod Pla Kraphung, stir-fried kangkung, red ruby and steamed tapioca desserts.

-Best for: Casual dinners, spice-hunters, weekends out with the family
+Best for: Casual dinners with genuine heat; weekends out with family.

 Address: A-G, 42 Jalan PJU 1/43, Aman Suria, 47301 Petaling Jaya (Maps)